AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/sensible_plume.doc.md

 ## Description

 `Typelivore::SensiblePlume` accepts a list of elements.
-Its first layer accepts an operation and returns a function such that when invoked with containers, the function will place the previously provided elements into the containers via a process similar to pack expansion;
+Its first layer accepts an operation and returns a function.
+When invoked by containers, the function places the elements into the containers via a process similar to pack expansion;
-then, the value result of each packed container will be collected to invoke the previously provided operation.
+then, it collects every packed container and instantiates the operation with the collection.

 Check out **Example** for more information.
 <pre><code>   Element
 -> Operation